 The condition of working climate must be created so that workers feel comfortable in carrying out their work.
 A conducive climate will encourage workers to achieve more in accordance with their interests and abilities.
 In other words, a pleasant working climate is a key driver for employees to produce maximum performance.
-Similarly, 10 theke, Hessel et al., stated working climate or organizational climate is a reflection of the way people believe and come to describe the character 10 cs of their environment.
+Similarly, the the character the soft their environment.
+In conclusion, working climate is a reflection of the way people believe and come to describe the character the soft their environment.
 In conclusion, working climate is a reflection of the way people perceive and explain the characteristics of their environment [17, 19].